timmcginley/41936/Assignments/A.md

 * Learning from the previous projects
 * Satisfy the tests from the list of tests.

-### For delivery:
+### Submission:
-Produce a document including photos of
+Produce a breif report / document including photos of
-* existing building
+* Existing building
-* proposed building
+* Proposed building
-* your model being tested
+* Testing of the model
-with descriptions into a document and upload it to the learn site wiht the other documents for Part A.
+Provide descriptions fro teh photos compile into a single document and provide to your PM to upload to the DTU learn site with the other required documents for Part A.

 ### A1 Tests
 * The Structure test (wind test)